You’re liable to hear Kaila Charles before you see her.

 Maryland coach Brenda Frese needed to cajole some of her previous stars to become vocal leaders.
 Not Charles.
 She seemingly left her shell behind at birth.

 In some programs, such an outspoken sophomore might be dismissed as impertinent.
 But in College Park, Charles’ assertive personality was precisely what the Terps needed as they sought to turn the page from an unsettled offseason.
 Everyone knew Maryland was going to lose All-Americans Brionna Jones and Shatori Walker-Kimbrough to graduation.
-But the turnover was compounded when National Freshman of the Year Destiny Slocum abruptly announced that she would transfer after last season.
+But the turnover was compounded when National Freshman of the Year Destiny Slocum abruptly announced she would transfer after last season.

 Slocum was expected to be the next in Frese’s long line of stars.
 Instead, that burden (or opportunity) shifted to Charles, who had thrived as the team’s defensive ace in the shadow of her flashier compatriots.
 She did not hesitate to seize the mantle, becoming the clear standout on a 25-7 team that will learn its NCAA tournament seeding Monday night.